 For more than a generation now, many Christian policy makers have in one form or another accepted the welfare state model as the template for the alleviation of poverty.
-It seems such a simple idea--take from those who have “more” and give to those who have “less”.
-It sounds almost scriptural--“To those to whom much is given, much is expected.”
-Figuring out the specific details who “the haves” and the “have nots” are proved to be more difficult than well meaning welfare staters originally imagined.
+It seems such a simple idea: Take from those who have “more” and give to those who have “less.”
+It sounds almost scriptura: “To those to whom much is given, much is expected.”
+Figuring out the specific details who “the haves” and the “have nots” are proved to be more difficult than well-meaning welfare staters originally imagined.
 Furthermore, determining how much was expected from those “to whom much had been given” proved even more complicated.
 As a result of all this financial theologizing the United States now has a tax code that runs thousands of pages, filled with loathsome loopholes benefiting the most parochial of interests.
 Many Christians working in the area of social and economic policy believe, as an article of faith, that they are fulfilling at least one portion of the divine mandate to care for the poor by preserving the welfare state model of economic policy.
-Over time, this well meaning but misplaced fervor tends to substitute policy advocacy for real attention to the plight of the poor.
+Over time, this well-meaning but misplaced fervor tends to substitute policy advocacy for real attention to the plight of the poor.
 Political rhetoric replaces reality.

 Recent emanations from Washington indicate that a new program of pro-growth economic policies is forthcoming, perhaps after the first of the year.
 Contrary to the indictments already offered by some Christian “socialist” justice advocates, the poor of the world and those who serve them have much to benefit from these new pro-growth economic initiatives.

-For the Christian policy maker who desires to help the poor in pursuing prudent pro-growth economic policies, the indictments of economic and political heresy will be quickly forthcoming.
+For the Christian policymaker who desires to help the poor in pursuing prudent pro-growth economic policies, the indictments of economic and political heresy will be quickly forthcoming.
 No matter what is said and how often the benefits that pro-growth policies have on the poor are explained, many Christian welfare state advocates will insist that “pro-growth” economic policies only benefit the rich.
-It does not matter to them that it is a fact that 50% of taxpayers pay 96% of the income tax.
+It does not matter to them that it is a fact that 50 percent of taxpayers pay 96 percent of the income tax.